Questions and Answers

 Q. If I am camping for only one night of the festival when am I expected to leave?

-A. We ask day campers to leave by 11am the following morning.
+A. All Day tickets are valid for camping – We ask day campers to leave by 11am the following morning.
 You will not be allowed re-entry back into the campsite once you have left.

 Q. Where do we dispose of rubbish on site?